stuomas/stuomaskin/README.md

 <b>Disclaimer</b>
 I don't own rights to any of the pictures.
-Logo I made myself (idea stolen of course), sidebar picture is FanArt from Kodi forums, header I made myself using a FanArt pictrures from http://addons.kodi.tv/show/resource.images.skinbackgrounds.clear/.
+Logo I made myself (idea stolen of course), sidebar picture is FanArt from Kodi forums, header I made myself using fanart from Clear Design skin backgrounds.